Exercise intolerance: Treatment

-Exercise is key for many people with heart disease or back pain, and a variety of specific exercise techniques are available for both groups.

 In individuals with heart failure and normal EF (ejection fraction), including aortic distensibility, blood pressure, LV diastolic compliance and skeletal muscle function, aerobic exercise has the potential to improve exercise tolerance.
 A variety of pharmacological interventions such as verapamil, enalapril, angiotensin receptor antagonism, and aldosterone antagonism could potentially improve exercise tolerance in these individuals as well.

-Research on individuals with chronic obstructive pulmonary disease (COPD), has found a number of effective therapies in relation to exercise intolerance.
+Research studies on individuals with chronic obstructive pulmonary disease (COPD) have found a number of effective therapies in relation to exercise intolerance.
 These include: